frostycoding/clean_script/README.md

 ### A script that cleanes your linux machine

-This is a script that cleanes logs, journals, and cache
+* This is a script that frees up space
+* This script cleanes logs, journals, and cache

 ### Cloning this repo